ClouDesire/docusaurus/docs/syndication.md

 }
 ```

-and then to provide the customer appropriate _end-user instructions_, in order to explain what happened (e.g. _sorry, our system went down.
-Please retry later._)
+and then to provide the customer appropriate _end-user instructions_, in order
+to explain what happened (e.g. sorry, email address is already in use)

 ## Advanced Billing Features